Olive flounder: Habitat and diet

 The olive flounder is often found in soft and muddy offshore, coastal areas where the water level goes down to 100 m in depth.
-The temperature of water in these areas range from 21–24 °C or 69–75 °F. Some flounder have been found in the Mariana Trench.
+The temperature of water in these areas range from 21–24 °C or 69–75 °F.

 Olive flounder typically eat fish spawn, crustaceans, polychaetes, and small fish.

 Life cycle

 Olive flounder spawn anytime from January through August in shallow water, roughly about 70 cm in depth.
 The egg and larvae remain that way for about 24–50 days after hatching.
 Once they begin their metamorphosis process, they move towards more sandy areas and feed on shrimp.
 After achieving metamorphosis, the flounder move offshore and begin feeding on bigger fish in order to grow to their adult size.

-Young olive flounder first hatch with a "normal" morphology like other fish, but then after 24 to 50 days after hatching they turn onto their side.
-Their previous side now becomes their belly or their underside and then their eye and nostril move towards what is now considered the back.
-This process is typically called the "metamorphosis."
+Young olive flounder hatch with a bilaterally symmetrical body plan typical of most fish.
+Over 24 to 50 days, they undergo metamorphosis: the body flattens, one eye migrates to the opposite side of the head, and the fish settles onto its side, living with both eyes facing upward.